WattersAUS/Python-TweetQuote/README.md

 Update Log

-    v3.04 - Remove redundant function from code v3.03 - Small change to logging messages v3.02 - Small refactor
+    v3.11 - Some code tidy and message text updates, added textcolour as a config option, removed deprecated telnetlib v3.10 - Allow library of images to use as background to quotes, rejig the text colour and border colour handling.
+Refactor some code.
+Restructure some of the cfg file. v3.04 - Remove redundant function from code v3.03 - Small change to logging messages v3.02 - Small refactor